MerosCrypto/Meros/README.md

 ### Ember Whitepaper: Being  Written

 #### Current State
-Ember is still under development, and doesn't currently have a public testnet.
-That said, Ember is handling transactions, and we are working on setting up a Developer Testnet.
-We aim to have one within a week or two.
+Ember is still under development and is running a Developer Testnet.
+Anyone can participate if they compile their own Node.

 #### Compiling